 A Higher Apprenticeship in Project Management with two years relevant work experience in a project team role, or:

-In some instances those with higher level professional qualifications may be exempt from certain taught modules.
-Such exemptions would be discussed on a case by case basis with the Program Director.
+In some instances those with higher level professional qualifications and experience may be exempt from certain taught modules.
+Such exemptions would be discussed on a case by case basis with the Program Director and will be subject to the University's academic regulations.

 Application form/personal statement and if necessary an interview.